OpenMediaStation/website/README.md

 <br>
 <br>

-OpenMediaStation is a collection of server and client software to manage and stream your media libary.
+OpenMediaStation is a collection of server and client software to manage and stream your media library.

 <p align="center">